Rent in London or Essex

 Helping you search

-Once you have registered with Abidins, you will receive emails and texts whenever a new rental property becomes available that could suit your requirements.
+Once you’ve registered with Abidins, you’ll receive emails and texts as soon as a new rental property comes up that matches your requirements.

 Dedicated agent

-You will have a dedicated agent assigned to you who you can stay in direct contact with.
+You’ll have a dedicated agent who you can contact directly at any time.

 Local experts you can trust

-Our experienced team will make sure you feel in safe hands.
-We will accompany you on viewings and, if helpful, can collect you from an agreed local landmark and drive you around the area.
-Our staff have excellent local knowledge of London and Essex and can share insight on schools, transport links, popular rental areas and what to avoid.
+Our experienced team will make you feel in safe hands from day one.
+We’ll accompany you on all viewings and, if it helps, can pick you up from a local landmark and show you around the area.
+Our team has excellent local knowledge across London and Essex and can offer honest insight on schools, transport links, popular areas to live and what to avoid.

 Arranging your tenancy

-Once you have viewed a property and wish to proceed, we will negotiate on your behalf, agree a tenancy that all parties are happy with and move on to the referencing process.
+Once you’ve viewed a property and want to move forward, we’ll negotiate on your behalf, agree terms that work for everyone and guide you through the referencing process.

 Deposits and rent

-The first instalment of rent must be paid in cleared funds when signing the tenancy agreement.
-Rent is then payable by a single standing order to arrive on the due date stated in the agreement.
-Multiple standing orders cannot be accepted.
+Rent is payable by a single standing order to arrive on the due date set out in your agreement.
+We’re unable to accept multiple standing orders.

-Unpaid rent may incur interest at three percent above the Bank of England base rate from the rent due date until paid.
+If rent is unpaid, interest may be charged at 3% above the Bank of England base rate from the date it was due until the date it is paid.

 Renting with Abidins